|

 What they had not really counted on was the social impact the Expedition would have...

-Once they returned to Canada, the Kitlers started recounting their experiences in Panama, with the Harpy Eagle, and the natives.
-Within days of telling his students (David is also an art instructor), after the interviews on CBC Radio, and in response to their newsletter, donations of school supplies and baseball equipment started pouring in.
-David and Ly now have over 200 lbs of supplies that they will be personally delivering to the villagers of Llano Bonito.
-Mostly they wanted to ensure that the donations will get to those they were intended for, but they also wanted to document the reaction of the villagers to the concern shown by people from so far away.
+Once he returned to Canada, David started recounting his experiences in Panama, with the Harpy Eagle, and the natives.
+Within days of telling his students (David is also an art instructor), after the interviews on CBC Radio, and in response to his newsletter, donations of school supplies and baseball equipment started pouring in.
+David now has over 200 lbs of supplies that he will be personally delivering to the villagers of Llano Bonito.
+Mostly he wanted to ensure that the donations will get to those they were intended for, but he also wanted to document the reaction of the villagers to the concern shown by people from so far away.

-David will be showing his work at an exhibition in South Carolina in early February and, from there David and Ly will drive to Atlanta to catch their flight to Panama, taking as much of the donations as they are allowed to carry as luggage.
-They are still trying to find someone who will donate cargo space for a couple of extra boxes, but if that cannot be arranged in time, they'll purchase the balance in Panama prior to traveling to the village.
+David will be showing his work at an exhibition in South Carolina in early February and, from there David will drive to Atlanta to catch his flight to Panama, taking as much of the donations as he is allowed to carry as luggage.
+He is still trying to find someone who will donate cargo space for a couple of extra boxes, but if that cannot be arranged in time, he'll purchase the balance in Panama prior to traveling to the village.

 For more information on this on-going project, check out the AFC Flag Expedition update page.
 To read more about David's Expedition, or to view his field journal and photos, visit the AFC Flag Expedition site (www.artistsforconservation.org/programs/flag-expeditions) and follow the links.